 Hot Dog Toppings

 A squirt of ketchup and mustard make for a great dog, and we’re not saying get rid of those, but add a few more options to the table.
-Quick-pickled red onions (see below), relish and diced tomatoes are great to add to hot dogs.
+Quick-pickled red onions (see below), relish and diced tomatoes are great toppings to add to hot dogs.
 For added crunch, try potato stix on top of the dogs too.
+For extra easy grilling, we stick the hot dogs on skewers.

 How to Quick-Pickle